 In 1983 the Going-To-The-Sun Road was added to the National Register of Historic Places, and in 1985 was made a National Historic Civil Engineering Landmark.

 Visitors can now access many of the destinations along the Going-to-the-Sun Road by riding on one of the park's optional shuttle buses.
 The shuttle system was established to offer option to visitors wishing to avoid traffic and parking problems during the rehabilitation of the Going-to-the-Sun Road.

 The transit system provides two-way service along Going-to-the-Sun between the Apgar Transit Center and the St. Mary Visitor Center.
-Shuttles run every 15 or 30 minutes (depending on location and time of day) between 7:00 a.m. and 7:00 p.m.
-There’s no charge, and no tickets are required to ride the shuttle.
+Shuttles run every 15 to 60 minutes (depending on location and time of day) between 7:00 a.m. and 7:00 p.m.
+There's no charge, and no tickets are required to ride the shuttle.
 Transit stops are clearly marked along the route.